 Way back in 2014, Gabe Knuth and I wrote a book called "Desktops as a Service".
-Five years later, people often ask, “How relevant is that DaaS book still today?”
-They also joke that, “now that 'cloud desktops' are a thing, you need to rewrite, update, and re-title your DaaS book!"
+Five years later, people often ask, “How relevant is that DaaS book today?”
+They also joke, “Now that 'cloud desktops' are a thing, you need to rewrite, update, and re-title your DaaS book!"

 In this post, I’m going to look at how the DaaS market has evolved over the years, what’s the same, what’s different, and why the term “cloud desktop” is replacing “DaaS."

 Before we jump into the details, let’s make sure we’re all on the same page in terms of what DaaS is.
 For the purpose of this article, let’s define “DaaS” as the scenario where a customer pays for Windows desktops and/or Windows apps, which are running someone else (e.g., “off premises”), with the user interface being delivered via some form of remoting protocol (VMware Blast, Citrix HDX, Microsoft RDP, etc.).

 This is a broad definition of DaaS, meaning any of the following is “DaaS” as far as I’m concerned: